mwitkow/grpc-proxy/README.md

 This is *alpha* software, written as a proof of concept.
 It has been integration-tested, but please expect bugs.

-The current implementation depends on a public interface to `ClientConn.PickTransport`, which hopefully will be upstreamed.
+The current implementation depends on a public interface to `ClientConn.Picker()`, which hopefully will be upstreamed in [grpc-go#397](https://github.com/grpc/grpc-go/pull/397).

 ## Contributors